How to add an audio player to a Wix blog

 What you'll need

-- Your Wix blog post (published or draft)
+- Your Wix blog post, published or draft

-- A ButterReader account (the free plan is enough to start)
+- A ButterReader account — the free plan is enough to start

-That's it.
 No microphone, no code beyond copy-paste.

-Step 2 — Copy the embed code
+Step 2 — Copy the embed snippet

 Step 3 — Add an Embed element in Wix